 Pritzker prize winner and Harvard professor Rem Koolhaas will be reshaping the 646,080-square-foot KaDeWe with its central atrium and rambling, circular setup into a four-in-one structure.
 Each quadrant is to be organized around an atrium and feature very different materials and designs.
 Save for the windows, which will reflect their original 1907 design that was more open and arched, there will be no specific intervention on the facade, Koolhaas said.
 One special new feature will be the rooftop, accessible by two elevators and open beyond retail hours, and offering an expansive view of the city.

-Alsterhaus is to be redesigned floor by floor by Germany’s Kleihues + Kleiheus, whose recent projects include the National Museum for Art, Architecture and Design in Oslo, and Oberpollinger by John Pawson, whose work includes the stores of Christopher Kane and Calvin Klein, and the Design Museum of London.
+Alsterhaus is to be redesigned floor by floor by Germany’s Kleihues + Kleiheus, whose recent projects include the Pergamon Museum in Berlin, and Oberpollinger by John Pawson, whose work includes the stores of Christopher Kane and Calvin Klein, and the Design Museum of London.
 Interior designers including India Mahdavi from Paris, Storage Associati of Milan and Berlin’s Gonzalez Haase will also be contributing their flair to the new in-store design.

 The stores will remain open during the renovations, with the first changes already to be seen in October, KaDeWe premium group’s chief executive officer André Maeder said.
 Alsterhaus will premiere a new luxury boulevard; KaDeWe, new shoes departments for men and women, and Oberpollinger, a new young fashion as well as a home department.